audreysiqiliu/three-factors-of-behavior/README.md

 **Steps**:

 1. **Load Initial Data**:
-   - The script starts by loading the dataset and logging the initial number of trials and users.
+   - Load dataset and log the initial number of trials and users.

 2. **Filter for Days 1 and 2**:
    - The dataset is filtered to include only trials from Days 1 and 2.